 - Stray Dog?
 Here are your best options if you found your dog as a stray.
-(Note: If you're local to the SF bay area, we can help you with free training and support for your stray to keep him out of the shelters and to lighten the load.)
+(Note: Free Support for Good Samaritans.)

 - Behavior issues?
-Check out our Dog Owner Bible if you're struggling with behavior issues.
+Check out our resources if you're struggling with behavior issues.

 We understand that keeping your dog is not always possible, so we built this page for those who are trying to keep their dog out of the shelter while they search for a new home.